 - Housing accommodations

 add remove What if the Complainant requests confidentiality?

 If a Complainant requests to remain confidential, the University will give serious consideration to that request.
 Only in rare circumstances will the University proceed to a Title IX investigation against the wishes of the Complainant.
 Generally, the University will seek to honor the request of the Complainant not to proceed to a Title IX investigation and to remain confidential and will not proceed to a formal Title IX investigation without the consent of the Complainant.
 The Title IX Coordinator will consider a number of factors in deciding whether the request can be honored, including the age of the Complainant, whether there is evidence of a pattern of misconduct, the severity of the misconduct, and whether there is a safety risk to the Complainant or the Coker community.
 Should the University, in weighing such factors, determine it must proceed, the University will explain its rationale to the Complainant and make sure that the Complainant is offered a support person throughout the process.
 The Complainant will not be required to participate in the process as a prerequisite to the University proceeding.

-Who can a student contact if they want to discuss an incident of Title IX prohibited conduct in a confidential manner?
+add remove Who can a student contact if they want to discuss an incident of Title IX prohibited conduct in a confidential manner?

 A Confidential Resource will only report to the university that an offense took place and the location.
-Deciding among these options can be difficult, and individuals are encouraged to seek assistance from a confidential resource BEFORE deciding how to proceed.
+Deciding among these options can be difficult, and individuals are encouraged to seek assistance from a Confidential Resource BEFORE deciding how to proceed.
 Confidential consultations about Title IX Prohibited Conduct are available from persons who, by law, have special professional status (licensed mental health professionals, licensed healthcare workers and clergy).

-- On campus resources:
+- On campus Confidential Resources: